 SABRI was the first non-government, non-profit medical research organization established in South Africa.
 It was supported largely by the private sector through donations, mainly from big corporations, who see this as part of their social responsibility.

 The MRC (South African Medical Research Council) and NRF (National Research Foundation) have also provided funding.
 The Institute was devoted to investigating brain function in health and disease.
 Since its inception in 1982, the Institute has been involved in researching the endorphin system, using psychotropic analgesic nitrous oxide (PAN) as a neurophysiological probe.
-An area of research which ha produced tangible practical results, apart from pure scientific findings.
+An area of research which has produced tangible practical results, apart from pure scientific findings.
 SABRI scientists have discovered the most rapid, safe and effective treatment for acute addictive withdrawal states using PAN.
-When PAN is employed for this purpose it offers distinct advantages for treating the most common substances of abuse including heroin, cannabis, alcohol, nicotine, benzodiazepines and cocaine.
+When PAN is employed for this purpose it offers distinct advantages for treating the most common forms of substance abuse including heroin, cannabis, alcohol, nicotine, benzodiazepines and cocaine.

-When SABRI was founded, little was known about the pharmacological action of nitrous oxide (N2O).
+When SABRI was founded, little was known about the pharmacological action of nitrous oxide.
 However, in 1983, SABRI researchers discovered the new biological principle of neurotransmission, in that nitrous oxide could influence neurotransmission by acting directly on pharmacological receptors; in this case opioid receptors.
 The new principle was confirmed almost a decade later by workers at Johns Hopkins, who showed that a close chemical relative of nitrous oxide, i.e. nitric oxide (NO) also had a direct role in influencing neurotransmission.
 Later research showed that nitrous oxide influenced other neurotransmitter systems and resulted in the seminal book: Gillman, MA.
 Nitrous oxide and neurotransmission, Nova 2012.
 The work by SABRI also indicated that nitrous oxide was an opioid and like the prototype opioid morphine (and other opioids) could interact with other neurotransmitter systems apart from the opioid system.

 Training can be arranged in South Africa or anywhere else in the world.